wdvillage/wdv-about-me-widget/readme.txt

 == Screenshots ==

-1. Add new Event using "Events > New Event".
+1. Add new "WDV About Me Widget" widget using "Widgets > Add a Widget".
-2. You can add event date, time and more.
+2. You can add an image and choose its size and border radius.
-3. Events on front page.
+3. You can add text (name, firm name, description) and choose text align.
-4. Post format Event.
+4. You can add link and you can add contact information.
-5. Add new Service using "Services > New Service".
+5. You can choose font size for social icons, border radius, colors.
-6. You can add icon and description.
+6. You can add social links.
-7. Services on front page.
+7. Example 1 of using "WDV About Me Widget".
-8. Post format Service.
+8. Example 2 of using "WDV About Me Widget".
-9. Add new Room using "Rooms > New Room".
+9. Example 3 of using "WDV About Me Widget".
-10. You can add pictures and description.
+10. Example 4 of using "WDV About Me Widget".
-11. Rooms on front page.
+11. Example 5 of using "WDV About Me Widget".
-12. Post format Room.
+12. Example 6 of using "WDV About Me Widget".

 == Changelog ==
 = 1.0 =